3 Tips for Appreciating Our Postpartum Bodies

 Beautiful You

 Although we have grown and changed over the years, this still is the same body that perhaps hopscotched across sidewalks, tentatively got back up with skinned knees after falling from a bike, stumbled through those awkward teenage years, scream/sang at a first concert, danced and drank (water of course) on Spring Breaks, floated down an aisle, or cradled a newborn baby.
-Blocking out the noisy demands of the world and focusing on what our bodies already accomplish daily opens the door to let gratitude in and shame out.
+Blocking out the noisy demands of the world to view ourselves a certain way is one of the most liberating things we can do, while focusing on what our bodies already accomplish daily opens the door to let gratitude in and shame out.
 What truly matters is how you feel about yourself, with the appreciation for the beautiful things in life that your body has helped you to experience.